 1. Solid Hardwood Bathroom Flooring

-Not for most people.
-Despite solid hardwood’s natural warmth and wear resistance, it doesn’t do well in areas with a lot of moisture.
+There’s no denying solid hardwood flooring is beautiful – but is it the right choice for your bathroom?
+This is not the case for most people.
+Despite solid hardwood’s natural warmth and its wear resistance, it doesn’t do well in areas with a lot of moisture.

+This is because hardwood does not create naturally waterproof flooring.
 Solid hardwood flooring is known to expand and contract with contact to high humidity.
 The material will also soak up any water spilled on it.

 2. Engineered Hardwood Bathroom Flooring